 Use a Website as a Content Source

-• Crawl and index multiple public and gated websites simultaneously (except those behind a CAPTCHA wall)
+• Crawl and index multiple public and gated (except those behind a CAPTCHA wall) websites simultaneously

-• Control the depth and path of crawl
+• Control the crawl depth

 • Crawl and index websites in more than 20 different languages

-• Crawl and index JavaScript-dependent websites
+• Crawl and index JavaScript websites

 Establish a Connection

-1. Navigate to Content Sources and click Add New Content Source.
+1. Navigate to Content Sources and click Add New Content Sources.

-2. On the Authentication screen, enter the following details:
+1. On the Authentication screen, enter the following details:

 Name.
 Give your content source a label.